(This page revised May 13, 2016)

 Design: Mechanical ink-sac squeeze.
 A metal pressure bar, attached to a metal hump protruding through a slotted hole in the side of the barrel, squeezes the sac laterally.
 In some versions (variations of the Crescent filler, sufficiently different to avoid patent infringement), a lock ring rotates around the barrel.
-Other versions have a knob at the distal end of the barrel.
+Other versions have a knob at the back end of the barrel.
 Rotated one way, the ring or knob “locks” the hump against being depressed; rotated the other way, the ring or knob “unlocks” the hump to be depressed.
 (Shown here is the Welty “Wawco” lock-ring filler.)
 See also Crescent.

 Waterman proprietary.
 Design: A Rube Goldberg bulb filler; mechanical squeeze of bulb at end of barrel.
 A metal pressure bar, located beneath a slotted hole in the side of the barrel, squeezes the bulb laterally.
 A two-piece jointed pivoting lever is mounted in the slot.
 Lifting the lever’s longer end raises the first arm of the lever to 90°, at which point it engages the second arm.
 Lifting further depresses the other end of the second arm to push against the pressure bar.